{{ summaryHeading }}

 Worked Examples:

-A CI job for admin-ui main branch pastes JSON with 1 critical, 0 high, 3 moderate, and 1 low vulnerability.
-With High+ fail threshold set to 1, npm Gate Snapshot shows Fail because the high-plus count is 1.
-The owner should open Package Remediation Queue, confirm whether the critical package is direct or transitive, then work from the shown fix signal.
+A CI job for admin-ui main reports 1 critical, 0 high, 3 moderate, and 1 low vulnerability.
+With High+ fail threshold set to 1, the high-plus count is 1, so the gate fails.
+The owner should inspect the top queue row before deciding whether to patch immediately or record a release exception.

 A saved report is missing a closing brace and Parser preference is set to JSON first.
-The page shows The source is not valid JSON. and the summary asks for review instead of inventing a result.
-Fix the JSON, or switch to Text report only when the source is a terminal report rather than structured audit data.
+The page reports invalid JSON instead of silently treating the source as text.
+Fix the JSON, or switch to text parsing only when the source is a terminal report.

 FAQ: